colelawrence/decipad/apps/docs/docs/language/units.md

 ### Creating your own units

 We don't support all units.
-However you can create your own:
+However, you can create your own:

 ```deci live
 SpeedOfSound = 1234.8 km/h